 Keep in touch with your daughter by sending her e-mail.
 Letters from home are always welcomed.
-We do ask you to limit your e-mails to 3 times a week.
-E-Mails are printed once a day in the morning.
 Most likely, if an e-mail was sent after 11:00 AM it will fall into the following days E-Mails.

 Keep your E- Mails fun, happy and good shmooze.
 Girls in camp are especially sensitive and any news that may cause panic to your daughter may cause her to tear up and feel anxious.
 EG- Someone is in the hospital, or a sibling hurt themselves may cause them to wonder and feel anxious about the situation.
 Specifically if they cannot call home.